 The New Leader, Member of the Year, and Lifetime Achievement award winners shall receive plaque or trophy.
 Nominees will receive a certificate.
 All applications will be submitted to the national equivalent awards.

 Regional committee contest award certificates, if applicable, will be provided.

-AMENDMENTS

-This agreement may be amended at the North Central Region Fall Conference or Forum by a two-thirds vote of the members present provided that the proposed amendment has been submitted in writing to the chapters at least forty-five (45) days prior to the date of such meeting.

 Approved: (insert date)